MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/03-OnlineStore.md

 Example: https://www.amazon.com

-(Your store does not need to be nearly as complicated as Amazon's - you're just one person and Amazon has thousands of software engineers.
-Just make the product display and cart functionalities).
+(Your store does not need to be nearly as complicated as Amazon's - you're just one person and Amazon has literally thousands of software engineers.
+Just make the products display and cart functionalities).

 ### Requirements: